DevKhalyd/videocalling_functions_TS/README.md

 `firebase emulators:start --only functions` - Add firestore to execute as well

 **See all the commands avaible:** https://firebase.google.com/docs/emulator-suite/install_and_configure

+`npm run deploy` Deploy the functions to the cloud

 # Organize files